-The King Tut property adjoins immediately to the south of Pretium Resources’ Brucejack property, host to the large, high-grade gold Valley of the Kings deposit currently being primed for production in 2017.
-Government geological maps indicate that the favourable Jurassic age rocks which underlie many of the gold deposits on the Brucejack property extend south into the King Tut property.
+The property is located to the south of Pretium Resources’ producing VOK gold mine, built at a cost of $1 Billion in 2017.
+Government geological maps indicate that the favourable Jurassic age rocks which underlie many of the gold deposits on Pretium’s Brucejack-Snowfield property extend south into the King Tut property.
 The key Brucejack Fault, spatially related to all of the gold deposits in the Brucejack area, is also interpreted as passing south into the King Tut claims.

-South of the Valley of the Kings, Pretium has partially drilled off the Bridge* deposit.
+Pretium’s Bridge deposit lies between the Valley of the Kings and the King Tut property.
 This large, bulk tonnage grade gold deposit also contains discrete sections of high-grade gold.

 South and southwest of the King Tut are a set of prominent gossanous zones which have either not yet been sampled or have been sampled only on their margins (see pictures).